bartocc/ember-fui-modules/README.md

 ember install ember-fui-modules
 ```

-If your app already depends on one of the Fomantic UI packages ([fomantic-ui](https://www.npmjs.com/package/fomantic-ui), [fomantic-ui-css](https://www.npmjs.com/package/fomantic-ui-css) or [fomantic-ui-less](https://www.npmjs.com/package/fomantic-ui-less)), `ember-fui-modules` will use this package to import the FUI module files (and CSS if you did not [Optout of automatic CSS import](#optout-of-automatic-css-import)).
+If your app already depends on one of the Fomantic UI packages ([fomantic-ui](https://www.npmjs.com/package/fomantic-ui), [fomantic-ui-css](https://www.npmjs.com/package/fomantic-ui-css) or [fomantic-ui-less](https://www.npmjs.com/package/fomantic-ui-less)), `ember-fui-modules` will use this package to import the FUI module files (and CSS if you did not [Opt-out of automatic CSS import](#opt-out-of-automatic-css-import)).

 If, on the other hand, your app does not already depend on a FUI package, `fomantic-ui-css` will also be added to your app.